Foreign transaction fees and how to avoid them

 How much is a foreign transaction fee?

-Foreign transaction fees typically range from 1-3% of the transaction amount.
-This includes a currency conversion or network fee (around 1%) and an issuer fee from your card provider (around 2%).
+Foreign transaction fees typically range from 1% to 3% of the transaction amount.
+This includes a currency conversion fee or network fee (approximately 1%) and an issuer fee from your card provider (approximately 2%).

 How do I know if my card has a foreign transaction fee?

-Your card’s terms and conditions should outline any foreign transaction fees.
+Your card’s terms and conditions should outline any fees for foreign transactions.
 If you don't have your paperwork handy, contact your card issuer directly to confirm whether your card charges these fees.

 Share